There is little success where there is little laughter - Andrew Carnegie

 All pupils have programmes of study that offer appropriate learning opportunities in the areas of English, Maths and ICT.
 In higher ability groups discrete lessons in Literacy, Maths and ICT are provided.
-Lower ability pupils receive discrete lessons in literacy/communication as a priority with elements of numeracy being delivered through practical life skills activities such as shopping or cooking.
-Communication development for some lower ability pupils is further developed through the provision targeted intervention ‘Talking‘ and Makaton signing groups.
-English and Maths provision extends up to 3 hours each week for the most able students and most students get some discrete ICT teaching each week.
-For the less able students ICT provision is embedded within their programmes aimed at developing communication skills.
-We also promote the core academic areas of the curriculum (English, Maths and ICT) on a cross-curricular basis in recognition of the importance of these core elements and as part of our continued drive to raise standards.
-Cross-curricular literacy is promoted through a requirement to include links to literacy in all other subjects MTPs.
+Less able pupils receive discrete lessons in communication as a priority, with elements of numeracy being delivered through practical life skills activities such as shopping or cooking.
+Communication development for some lower ability pupils is supported by the use of Touch Cues, pictorial communication, Makaton signing, Objects of Reference and talking activities as part of the provision.
+English, Maths and computing provision extends up to 2 hours each week in each subject for the more-able students, and all students learn with the support of ICT throughout the whole curriculum.
+Less able students have ICT based learning embedded within their work on Communication.
+We also promote the core curriculum area of English, Maths and ICT at all times on a cross-curricular basis to broaden and deepen student’s understanding of these key areas.
+All study in Post 16 is contextualised in real life situations as we support our students on their pathway of Preparation for Adulthood.

 Please CLICK HERE for a printable version of our post 16 curriculum.

 Please do not hesitate to contact our Deputy Head Mr Richard Malir if you require further information.